-The New York City subway system is the largest and most intricate system
+New York City subway system is the largest and most intricate system

 of its kind in the entire world.
-The system
+The system consists of 469

-make 33,000 trips a year) 27 subway service lines, three short shuttles and
+trips a year) 27 subway service lines, three short shuttles and

-serves over 5 million passengers, 7 days a week, 24 hours a day,
+serves over 5 million passengers, 7 days a week, 24 hours a day, 365

-With a system this large and the amount of people using it,
+a system this large and the amount of people using it, a Specialized

-of the New York City Transit Police Department.
+death of the New York City Transit Police